adjust/ios_sdk/README.md

 }
 ```

-The callback function will be called after the SDK receives a deffered deep link from our server and before opening it.
+The callback function will be called after the SDK receives a deferred deep link from our server and before opening it.
 Within the callback function you have access to the deep link.
 The returned boolean value determines if the SDK will launch the deep link.
 You could, for example, not allow the SDK to open the deep link at the current moment, save it, and open it yourself later.

 If this callback is not implemented, **the Adjust SDK will always try to open the deep link by default**.